How Much Does An MRI Cost In South Jersey?

 An MRI (or magnetic resonance imaging) is a type of imaging that uses magnetic fields and radio waves to take pictures of your internal organs, tissues, and skeletal system.
-MRIs allow doctors to take a closer look at any diseased or degraded muscles or joints.
-In the same way, getting an MRI scan is an investment, getting an MRI machine, room, and professionals is an investment for a hospital or an independent imaging clinic.
-Independent clinics, though, are a less expensive option because they focus solely on imaging unlike hospitals, where a variety of medical procedures occur.
+MRIs allow physicians to take a closer look at any diseased or degraded muscles or joints.
+In the same way, getting an MRI scan is an investment, getting an MRI machine, room, and professionals is an investment for a hospital or an independent imaging center.
+Independent centers, though, are a less expensive option because they focus solely on imaging unlike hospitals, where a variety of medical procedures occur.

 What Factors Affect The Cost Of An MRI?

-Getting an MRI scan at a hospital will be more expensive than at a freestanding radiology office.
+Getting an MRI scan at a hospital will be more expensive than at an independent imaging provider.
 Some hospitals increase the cost of getting an MRI to cover other expenses, like emergency departments or treating patients who might not be able to pay their medical bills.
-South Jersey Radiology’s MRIs not only cost up to 60% less than hospital facilities but make you a priority and a patient rather than just another number.
+South Jersey Radiology’s MRIs not only cost up to 60% less than hospitals, but make you a priority every step of the way.

-The best way to save money on your MRI is to get your imaging done at an independent radiology office, like South Jersey Radiology.
-Your insurance should cover the cost of your MRI if your doctor requires one as a tool to help diagnose a medical issue regardless of whether you are getting your imaging done at a hospital or an outside clinic.
+The best way to save money on your MRI is to get your imaging done at an independent imaging center, like South Jersey Radiology.
+Your insurance should cover the cost of your MRI if your doctor requires one as a tool to help diagnose a medical issue regardless of whether you are getting your imaging done at a hospital or an independent provider.
 SJRA accepts 99% of major health insurance providers.

 Is An MRI Covered By Insurance?

 Your MRI scan will likely be covered by your insurance if it is a scan your doctor has required.
 Your insurance company may deny your request for coverage for several reasons.
 Most often it could be denied because a different scan (like a CT scan) could suffice.
 You may also need preauthorization from your insurance for an MRI because they need to check if it is a medical necessity.
-Your healthcare provider will handle submitting your information for preauthorization – SJRA offers preauthorization resources to make this an easy process for you and your provider.
+Your healthcare provider will handle submitting your information for preauthorization – SJRA offers a dedicated team of preauthorization specialists to make this an easy process for you and your referring provider, to ensure no-hassle scheduling of your appointment.

 If your request for preauthorization is denied, you or your healthcare provider can submit an appeal.
 This is recommended, especially if your doctor disagrees with the company’s decision.
 Sometimes, your request can be denied for clerical errors like misspellings or incorrect addresses.
 Appealing will allow your doctor, who is familiar with your specific situation, to speak to another person, rather than communicating digitally.

-MRI scans and CT scans are similar but differ in both costs and type of image.
+MRI scans and CT scans are similar, but differ in both costs and the type of images.
 CT scans are less expensive than MRI scans, but MRIs produce sharper, more detailed images.
 A CT scan can be taken quicker than an MRI scan, but, since an MRI scan uses powerful magnets to produce the images, it does not expose you to ionizing radiation as a CT scan does.
-Ask your doctor about why they prescribed a certain scan, but also trust that they have taken all the benefits and risks into account before reaching a decision.
+Ask your provider about why they prescribed a certain scan, but also trust that they have taken all the benefits and risks into account before reaching a decision.

 - Turnersville Office – Turnersville, NJ